SARS-CoV-2 in Germany - Information

-All listed information above can be found in this pdf file, the "Ordinance of the State Government on Infection Protection Measures against the Spread of the SARS-Cov-2 Virus" in the version from September, 2020 on in English, provided by the state of Baden Württemberg.
+In this pdf file, you can find the "Ordinance of the State Government on Infection Protection Measures against the Spread of the SARS-Cov-2 Virus" in the version from 30 th November, 2020 on in English, provided by the state of Baden Württemberg.

 Note that some rules were slightly different in different states, in particular concerning the closure of universities.
 The link explains the new laws in German, but also provides information in foreign languages.